mriioos/FLS/README.md

 *PUT_ORIGIN=127.0.0.1,::1*
 The allowed origin IP addresses for the PUT method, separated by comma ','.
 Recomended localhost

+*API_TOKEN=FFFFFF*
+A secret string of any length that must be provided when /restart is fetched.

 Note that IPv6 and IPv4 ips must be included, and that common names like localhost wont't work -- only explicit IP addresses will.